kemetica-io/EquiChain/deploy.md

 Troubleshooting: Logs in ~/.equi/logs; community Discord (Tor-hidden) for support.
 Initial Code: Core Snippets to Kickstart
 Below are bootstrappable code samples.
 Copy-paste into repo files; cargo build for backend, ./gradlew assembleDebug for app.
 Full repo skeleton at end.
+Decentralizing the LLM portion
+Bootstrap: cargo add candle-core candle-nn --features=onnx.
+Run: let mind = EquiMind::new()?; mind.infer("What sage shifts for sentients?").await?—wisdom whispers at 2W.
+Risks Radiated: Overheat?
+Throttle via torch's adaptive batching.
+Bias?
+Fine-tune with federated flows, QSV-voted datasets.

+6. Covenant Concluded
+From this repo's root—kemetica-io/EquiChain, the Khepri's keel—we kindle the kali yuga's counter-karma: on-device oracles outwitting overlords, incentives igniting infinities of input, monetary meridians mending the many, publishing as prana's proclamation.
+Human hands, humpback hymns, horizons' hidden heirs—all aired, all affirmed, all armored against the automaton's asura.
+Fork the forge; let the federation flourish.
+What verse or variant shall we vitalize next—a cetacean codec, or a Pi's poetic prompt?
+Speak, sentinel of the spectrum, and the chain chants on.